- Will the Spring 2021 academic period be on campus?

 The modalities for entering Antigua are guided by the Government of Antigua & Barbuda.
 Currently, the requirements are that all arriving passengers by air are to fill out a registration form.
 When you fill the registration form, you will need to identify yourself as an AUA Student.
 There will be screening at the airport and quarantine as necessary.
 AUA has been granted permission by the Government of Antigua & Barbuda to use its own student housing for quarantine.
 However, currently, it is the discretion of the Port Health Authority of the Government of Antigua & Barbuda as to where the arriving passenger will be sent.
 The form to be filled out can be found at this URL

-In addition to the registration forms, an immunization form and a COVID-19 certificate will be required as well.
-All incoming students outside of the O.E.C.S and Barbados, Trinidad and Tobago, Guyana and Jamaica are required to undertake a COVID-19 test that is no more than 7 days old prior to travel, and to have a certificate showing that they have tested negative.
+In addition to the registration forms, an immunization form and a negative COVID-19 PCR test certificate will be required as well.
+All incoming students outside of the O.E.C.S and Barbados, Trinidad and Tobago, Guyana and Jamaica are required to undertake a COVID-19 PCR test that is no more than 7 days old prior to travel, and to have a certificate showing that they have tested negative.

 Please contact your US consulate directly for more information about your visa application.
 If you are unable to obtain your visa in time, you can still begin academic study remotely.

-Many students had to finish their undergraduate course work virtually this past spring.
+Many students had to finish their undergraduate course work virtually this past fall.
 As long as credits are from an AUA-recognized and accredited institution, they will be accepted.

 AUA Admissions understands the disruptions that the pandemic has caused with external exams.
 We’re working very closely with the AUA Admissions Committee and will review each testing situation on a case-by-case basis.
 Currently, application reviews and decision acceptances are on track.